baijum/essential-go/sphinx/quickstart.rst

        fmt.Println("Hello, World!")
    }

+By repeating the code three times, the "hello world" message will be printed three times.

-This is where the concept called *variable* becoming useful.
-Instead of using the literal string three times, you can use a short variable name to refer that string value.
-The variable is like an alias referring to the data.
-The name of the variable is considered as an identifier for the variable.
-Consider the example below where a variable named ``hw`` is used to refer the "Hello, World!" string literal.
+This is where the concept of variables becomes useful.
+Instead of using the literal string three times, you can assign the string value to a variable and then use that variable throughout your code.
+A variable acts as an alias or placeholder for the data it holds.
+The name of the variable is called its identifier.
+Here’s an example where a variable named ``hw`` is used to refer to the "Hello, World!" string literal:

 ::